KARhodes-bit/KACarter-bit/README.md

 👋 Hi there!
-I'm Kendres Rhodes, a passionate cybersecurity student on a mission to safeguard the digital world.
+I'm Kendres Carter, a passionate cybersecurity student on a mission to safeguard the digital world.

 💻 What I Do
 Pursuing a degree in Cybersecurity